 - Add protein – this pairs really well with my juicy baked chicken breast which is equally quick and easy to make.
 Cooked Italian sausage, bacon, or guanicale also work well.

-- Substitute with rice or gnocchi – not a fan of egg noodle?
+- Substitute with rice or gnocchi – not a fan of traditional pasta?
 These flavors also work well with rice and gnocchi.

 How to Make Broccoli Pasta